thumbor/thumbor-bootcamp/README.md

 If you have any issues do not hesitate to get in touch with one of these mentors.
 Their purpose in this program is to help you keep moving forward!

-* @heynemann - Bernardo Heynemann - heynemann@gmail.com
+* @heynemann - Bernardo Heynemann - heynemann@gmail.com - Thumbor co-creator and active committer for 12 years
-* @guilhermef - Guilherme Souza - guilherme@souza.tech
+* @guilhermef - Guilherme Souza - guilherme@souza.tech - Thumbor co-creator and active committer for 12 years

 Being a mentor is a really rewarding experience.
 If you feel like you could be mentoring new people into open source, just ping one of the mentors above and we'll enlist your help!